-We take dog attacks very seriously – they can be traumatic for all parties.
+We take dog attacks very seriously, they can be traumatic for all parties.
 A dog of any size or breed can become aggressive when defending its territory, resources or if it feels threatened.
 Even a friendly dog may guard the area on or around its property, especially when you are not present.

-Our animal management officers frequently patrol the parks, open spaces and streets in the municipality.
-However, it’s vital that dog owners are mindful of their dog’s behaviour and their surroundings.
+Our Animal Management Officers frequently patrol the parks, open spaces and streets in the municipality.
+However, it is vital that dog owners are mindful of their dog’s behaviour and their surroundings.
 Owners and those in control of the dog must keep their dog under effective control at all times.

 Report a dog attack

 Should a dog attack occur, ensure you exchange details with the dog owner and report the incident to us as soon as possible using the link below.
 It is also important that anyone involved in a dog attack reports it to Council as soon as possible.

-We take these matters very seriously and the appropriate enforcement action will be taken.
+Whilst our focus is on educating dog owners, we do take enforcement action when required.
 There are significant penalties under the Domestic Animals Act 1994.